Tanushka11/Tanushka11/README.md

 - 👀I’m interested in Web Development,Android development, Contributions to Open Source projects and things which make me learn new skills as a software engineer.
 - 🌱 I’m currently learning Full stack Web development, Data structures and Algorithms.
 - 💞️ I’m looking to collaborate on Open Source Contributions and Anything which makes me level up my skills.
-- 📫 How to reach me  tanushkalalwani09@gmail.com
+- 📫 How to reach me  tanushkalalwani09@gmail.com or DM me on [Linkedin](https://www.linkedin.com/in/tanushka-lalwani-52573821a/)
 - 😎 Here is My  [Leetcode Profile](https://leetcode.com/Tanushka/)